 Step 4: Store the homemade sweet and sour mix in an airtight container in the fridge for up to 5 days.

-ℹ️ Troubleshooting Tips - Use the freshest citrus you can find.
-Old fruits can make your sour mix taste super sour instead of a nicely balanced sour mix.
-Leaving your citrus out at room temperature for 30 -60 minutes before preparing the recipe can help you to maximize the amount of juice you extract from the fruits.
+- juice worth the squeeze – leaving your citrus out at room temperature for 30 -60 minutes before preparing the recipe can help you to maximize the amount of juice you extract from the fruits.

 Missing an ingredient?
 No problem.
 Check out these tried-and-true substitutions, or comment below with your question.
 I’m here to help you troubleshoot!